RodGuarneros/BigData_with_Alexa/README.md

 Articulate the differents components of the Hadoop Ecosystem.
 Run MapReduce hobs
-Use Spark DataFrames to process large datasets
+Use Spark DataFrames to process large datasets, to make queries from Hadoop Distributed Files.

 However do not forget that Big Data is reserve to large companies, we are talking about huge problems.